 Thermometer

 To convert a PET bottle into filament, I use a standard nozzle with a diameter of 0.4 mm, which must be drilled.
 Drilling is very simple, using a 1.5mm drill bit.
-Here is a video tutorial.
+Here is a video tutorial, or you can buy 1.5mm

 Metal Bracket